-Regulatory Freeze Imperils Endangered Bumble Bee, Group Says
+Enviros Say Trump Freeze Imperils Bumblebee

-(CN) – Protections for the rusty patched bumble bee are on hold thanks to an executive order freezing regulations finalized during the last months of President Obama’s term.
+(CN) – Protections for the rusty patched bumblebee are on hold thanks to an executive order freezing regulations finalized during the last months of President Obama’s term.
 The delay could spell disaster for this native pollinator, according to the Natural Resources Defense Council (NRDC) conservation group.

 “The Fish and Wildlife Service made a finding, and it was that if we don’t do anything now, the rusty patched bumble bee will go extinct, and it will go extinct soon,” Rebecca Riley, a senior attorney who specializes in wildlife issues for the NRDC, said.
 “If the Trump administration were to come in and reverse that decision, it would be illegal, and we would strongly consider challenging it in court.”